A Critical Connectivity Radius for Segmenting Randomly-Generated, High Dimensional Data Points: Generalized Image: Sharp Threshold and Critical Radius Calculations

-For ease of computation, and at the risk of ambiguity, suppose $n = M^{2}$.
-The idea is to partition $\mathcal{B}$ into $M^{2}$ hexagons and find $K = N^{2}$ contiguous clusters of hexagons such that each of the clusters are mutually disjoint.
-Into one and only one hexagon of a given cluster will each data point be mapped to form a point in the connected cluster.
-As such, the connected clusters of hexagons will be the $K = N^{2}$ classes containing a representative point associated to one and only one data point.
+Recall that an image can be viewed as the result of distortions of $2$-dimensional data after a loss of information from higher dimensional observations.
+Suppose a bounded region $\mathcal{B} \subset \mathbb{R}^{2}$ is a generalized image of data points.
+The idea is to partition $\mathcal{B}$ into $M^{2}$ regions of hexagons and find $K = N^{2}$ contiguous clusters of hexagons such that each of the clusters are mutually disjoint.
+Into one hexagon of exactly one cluster will a (higher dimensional) data point be mapped.

-\begin{theorem} Assume that there are $M^{2}$ points and $N^{2}$ classifications for the points.
-The minimum number of hexagons required to partition the unit square into $N^{2}$ disjoint regions such that $M^{2}$ is the sum total of all hexagons in the disjoint regions is given by
+\begin{theorem} Assume that there are $M^{2}$ points and $N^{2}$ segmented clusters for the points.
+The minimum number of hexagons required to partition the unit square in $\mathbb{R}^{2}$ centered at the origin into $N^{2}$ disjoint regions such that $M^{2}$ is the sum total of all hexagons in the disjoint regions is given by

 \end{theorem}

 \begin{proof} Since $M^{2} >> N^{2}$ by hypothesis, then the total number of hexagons required to partition $\mathcal{B}$ into disjoint regions of contiguous hexagons is $O(M^{2})$.
 Label the disjoint regions $A_{1},A_{2},...,A_{N^{2}}$ and let $k$ be any integer such that $1 \leq k \leq N^{2}$.
 Since the total number of hexagons partitioning $\mathcal{B}$ is $O(M^{2})$, then the number of hexagons in $A_{k}$ is proportional to $M^{2}$.
 Likewise, the total number of hexagons in boundary$(A_{k})$ is proportional to area$(A_{k})$.
 Since area$(A_{k})$ is proportional to $M^{2}$, then the number of hexagons in boundary$(A_{k})$ is proportional to $M^{2}$.
 Note that each $A_{k}$ shares a portion of its separating boundary with each of its neighboring clusters of hexagons.
 Let $A_{j}$ be a neighboring cluster of $A_{k}$ such that $j \neq k$ and $1 \leq j \leq N^{2}$.
 Since this portion of the separating boundary is proportional to both area$(A_{k})$ and area$(A_{j})$, then it is proportional to a common area of size area$(A_{kj})$.
 Repeating this same logic for all integers $k$ and $j$ such that $1 \leq k \leq N^{2}$ and $1 \leq j \leq N^{2}$, the total number of hexagons in the entire separating boundaries is proportional to a common area of size area$(A)$.
 Since minimizing the total number of hexagons in $\mathcal{B}$ is tantamount to minimizing the area$(A)$, then making an application of the law of large numbers, each of the $N^{2}$ disjoint clusters of connected hexagons is the same size and must be a square sub-region of $\mathcal{B}$ containing $M^{2}/N^{2}$ hexagons.
 The minimum number of hexagons that are required to enclose $N^{2}$ sub-regions of $\mathcal{B}$ containing $M^{2}/N^{2}$ hexagons is exactly $2M(N-1)^{2}$.
 Therefore, the minimum number of hexagons required to partition $\mathcal{B}$ into $N^{2}$ disjoint regions such that $M^{2}$ is the sum total of all hexagons in the disjoint regions is given by